 Recent research has linked turnover with employee embeddedness.
-Employee embededness is the extent to which an employee feels connected to the organization.
+Employee embeddedness is the extent to which employees feel connected to the organization.
 Employees who feel higher levels of embeddedness are less likely to leave their jobs willingly.
 They also experience higher levels of job satisfaction, have more job commitment, and are less likely to search for alternative jobs.
 The current study examines how culture affects employee embeddedness by comparing employees in an individualistic culture (in which individual needs are valued over group needs, e.g., United States, Western Europe) versus a collectivistic culture (in which the group needs are valued over individual needs, e.g., India, China).

-These researchers found that employees in the United States had higher levels of embeddedness when they perceived high person-job fit (e.g., when they believed their job is a match to their individual skills).
+The researchers found that employees in the United States had higher levels of embeddedness when they perceived high person-job fit (e.g., when they believed their job is a match to their individual skills).
 Employees in India had higher levels of embeddedness when they felt (a) a person-organization fit – they believed they fit in with the organization and its values and mission, (b) an organizational link (the extent to which a person believes they have personal associations in the organization), and (c) community links – connections within the community where the job is located.

 Ramesh, A., Gelfand, M. J. (2010) Will they stay or will they go?
 The role of job embeddedness in predicting turnover in individualistic and collectivistic cultures.
 Journal of Applied Psychology, 95, 807-823.